pascalleclercq/spring-boot-tcc-rest/README.md

 # Power feature :
-The commercial version ExtremeTransactions (https://www.atomikos.com/Main/ExtremeTransactions) provides a built-in executable coordinator service.
+The commercial version ExtremeTransactions (https://www.atomikos.com/Main/ExtremeTransactions) provides a built-in executable coordinator service that is straighforward to launch.